-If you believe the ABA has breached its obligations under the Privacy Act, you may complain to the Finance and Administration Manager at the ABA.
+If you believe the ABA has breached its obligations under the Privacy Act, you may complain to the Director, Finance and Support at the ABA.

-You can make your complaint to the ABA’s Finance and Administration Manager by telephone, mail or fax (see “Contact details” below).
+Your complaint may be made by telephone, mail, email or fax (see “Contact details” below).

-We will acknowledge receipt of your complaint within 2 business days and will attend to your complaint and endeavor to resolve it within 14 business days.
+We will acknowledge receipt of your complaint within 2 business days and will attend to your complaint and endeavour to resolve it within 14 business days.

 We are unable to handle or assist you with a privacy complaint involving a member bank.
 If you have a privacy complaint about a member bank, you should take up your complaint directly with the bank concerned.

 If you would like more information about privacy and the Privacy Act (including the Australian Privacy Principles), you can access the Privacy Commissioner’s website at http://www.oaic.gov.au/privacy/privacy-news.

 1.Updated 12 March 2014